 For example, my field of study was Recreation, which meant I needed to find a school that was accredited by the National Recreation & Parks Association.

-Not all universities are created equal.
+Not all online schools are created equal.
 They don’t offer the same curriculum nor do they offer it in the same manner.

 Some online schools allow you to work at your own pace, others will require you to work step-by-step in a specific time frame.